-We invite anyone in the research community to use the OpenArm data set to validate existing muscle deformation models or to devise new ones.
+We invite anyone in the research community to use the OpenArm and OpenArm Multisensor data sets to validate existing muscle deformation models or to devise new ones.

-Full details can be found in the following paper:
+Full details can be found in the following papers:

 Laura Hallock, Akira Kato, and Ruzena Bajcsy.
 "Empirical quantification and modeling of muscle deformation: Toward ultrasound-driven assistive device control."
 In IEEE International Conference on Robotics and Automation (ICRA).
-IEEE, 2018. (https://ieeexplore.ieee.org/abstract/document/8462887)
+IEEE, 2018.
+(Available at https://people.eecs.berkeley.edu/~lhallock/publication/hallock2018icra.)

 This project is currently in development in the Human-Assistive Robotic Technologies (HART) Lab at the University of California, Berkeley (http://hart.berkeley.edu).